 |0 to 2 weeks||2 to 4 weeks||5 to 6 weeks||Complete|

-Once the nitrogen cycle has stabilized as indicated by the above readings, you can introduce more fish into the tank gradually.
+Once the nitrogen cycle has stabilized as indicated by the above readings, you can gradually introduce more aquatic life into the tank gradually.
 Water tests should still be taken weekly, or whenever the water appears murky or when problems are suspected.
-Increasing the number of fish will alter the chemical readings temporarily.
-This illustration is based on adding a "few hearty fish" to begin the stabilization process.
-If you add a larger number of fish in the tank during the initial few weeks, you are endangering your aquatic life and it will take longer to stabilize the nitrogen cycle.
-It is important to have your aquarium well-oxygenated.
+Increasing the number of aquatic life will alter the chemical readings temporarily.
+This illustration is based on adding a few hardy fish to begin the nitrogen cycle.
+If you add more than a few fish to your aquarium during the initial few weeks, you will endanger your aquatic life and it will take longer to stabilize the nitrogen cycle.
+It is important that your aquarium is well-oxygenated.
 Nitrosomonas bacteria need oxygen to develop and grow.
-Without the oxygen, harmful ammonia and nitrites build up more quickly.
+Without the oxygen, nitrosomonas cannot populate, allowing toxic ammonia to build up quickly.

 New Tank Syndrome:

 This is one of the most critical stages in setting up an aquarium and the most common area of failure for beginners.
-If you do not allow your tank to complete the nitrogen cycle before adding fish, they will get New Tank Syndrome or ammonia and nitrite poisoning.
-Common symptoms of New Tank Syndrome include loss of coloring, hiding in corners with clamped fins and lying near the bottom of the aquarium.
-Ultimately, New Tank Syndrome is lethal to your fish.
+If you do not allow your aquarium to complete the nitrogen cycle before adding aquatic life, it can result in New Tank Syndrome, or ammonia and nitrite poisoning.
+Common symptoms of New Tank Syndrome in fish include loss of coloring, hiding in corners with clamped fins and lying near the bottom of the aquarium.
+Ultimately, New Tank Syndrome is lethal to your aquatic life.

 Resources and recommended supplies:

-- Aquarium test kit for fresh or saltwater aquarium (or bring a water sample in to Petco, which offers free water testing).
+- Aquarium test kit for your fresh or saltwater aquarium (Petco also offers free water testing in stores.)

 - Nitrifying bacteria additive

-- Starter fish (ask a store partner for help)
+- Starter fish (ask a Petco Pet Care Center associate for help)

-To learn more, go to petco.com and download your free Aquatic Success Kit.
+To learn more download our Aquatic Success Kit.